-I got to explore the fascinating world of genetics and how it shapes the living world, approaching the research questions from multiple perspectives, from hands-on wet-lab work to data-driven analyses.
+I got to explore the fascinating world of genetics and how it shapes the living world, approaching the research questions from multiple perspectives, from hands-on wet-lab to computational work.

-It is intriguing to understand a key tension: not all functionally important variation translates into evolutionary capacity.
+It is intriguing to understand a key tension: not all genetic variation is heritable and translates into evolutionary capacity.

 This research examined the role of seed dormancy in local adaptation - a key life-history strategy aligning germination with climate.
 We analysed natural variation of heat-induced secondary dormancy within 361 Arabidopsis thaliana accessions from across Europe.
 Using species distribution models, we predicted the resilience to future climate changes among genotypes with high and weak secondary dormancy.
 Additionally, we performed variant calling on whole genome data and used GWAS to identify genomic regions controlling secondary dormancy levels.
 The study advanced our understanding on complex adaptive mechanism and plant survival in harsh conditions.

-It was fascinating how secondary dormancy contributes to local adaptation today and may buffer populations against future climate extremes.
+It was fascinating how this trait contributes to local adaptation today and may buffer populations against future climate extremes.

 Publication: https://onlinelibrary.wiley.com/doi/10.1111/mec.70086